 #7 – Indexing

 This type of investment strategy allows investors to invest a small portion of stocks in a market index.
-These can be S&P 500, mutual funds, exchange-traded funds.
+These can be S&P 500, mutual fundsMutual FundsA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc, exchange-traded funds.

-Here are few investing tips for beginners which should be kept in mind before investing.
+Here are a few investing tips for beginners, which should be kept in mind before investing.

-- Research and Trend Analysis: Get your research right in terms of understanding how the stock market works and how different types of instruments work (equity, bonds, options, derivatives, mutual funds etc).
-Also, research and follow price and return trends of stocks you chose to invest.
+- Research and Trend Analysis: Get your research right in terms of understanding how the stock market works and how different types of instruments work (equity, bonds, options, derivatives, mutual funds, etc.).
+Also, research and follow the price and return trends of stocks you chose to invest.

 - Portfolio Optimization: Select the best portfolio out of the set of portfolios which meet your objective.
 The portfolio which gives maximum return at the lowest possible risk is an ideal portfolio.

-- Best Advisor/Consultancy: Find yourself a good consulting firm or brokerage firms.
+- Best Advisor/Consultancy: Find yourself a good consulting firm or brokerage firm.
 They will guide and give consultation regarding where and how to invest so that you meet your investment objectives.